 While it may be difficult to stop or prevent your child from smoking, remind them of the health implications and that they’re breaking the law.
 Instead of banning them altogether, it may be better to encourage them to use e-cigarettes more regularly if you’re worried about their health, which could then lead them to try quitting altogether.
 Overall, try and be as supportive as you can and ensure that if they are going to use e-cigarettes, they’re doing it safely.

 Do you recommend vaping for young people?

 Not necessarily.
-Our current research shows that experimentation with E-cigarettes among young people didn’t increase between 2015 and 2016.
+Our research shows that experimentation with e-cigarettes among young people didn’t increase between 2015 and 2016.
 We’re not yet sure of the reasons behind this, but misplaced concerns about the risks they pose may be a factor.
-As with adults, our survey shows that the proportion of young people believing that E-cigarettes are less harmful than smoking has fallen.
+As with adults, our survey shows that the proportion of young people believing that e-cigarettes are less harmful than smoking has fallen.

-The changes under the Tobacco and Related Products Regulations 2016 include:
+The Tobacco and Related Products Regulations 2016 include:

 - The banning of advertising or promotion of electronic cigarettes and re-fill containers on a number of media platforms, including on television, radio, newspapers and magazines.

 Click to download the PDF Use of electronic cigarettes (vapourisers) among children in Great Britain